bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module6_lab.md

 At this point you should have the following files:
 <pre><code>ubuntu@ip-10-164-192-186:~/workspace/module6$ ls
-bam  fastq  pairend_distro.py  reference  RunModule6.sh
+bam  delly_call  fastq  pairend_distro.py  reference  RunModule6.sh
 </code></pre>

 Looking in the bam directory, you should see: